Here’s a month-to-month breakdown to guide you through the admissions process.

 Below are descriptions of all of the items needed to complete your application.
 The application and all required supporting documents are to be submitted through SSAT’s Standard Application Online (SAO) by January 15.

-Please complete and submit the Standard Application Online (SAO) with your parent(s) or guardian(s).
+Please complete and submit the Standard Application Online (SAO) with your parent(s) and/or guardian(s).

 Please submit your standard application online (SAO).

 Director of Admission

 Admission Office Coordinator

 Katie joined Porter’s in March of 2019, after spending 8 years with an